-With the New Year here, you may be thinking about New Year’s resolutions.
-Although goal setting is good, it can start the year with a feeling of heaviness about how you’ll accomplish these goals.
-Trying to achieve the same goals year after year with no results can be disheartening.
+With the New Year here, you may be thinking about the resolutions you want to make.
+Setting goals is beneficial, yet you might also feel the weight of figuring out how to achieve them.
+Trying to achieve the same goals year after year without results can be disheartening.

-Instead, what if you selected one word, a virtue, to support your vision for the new year ahead?
-This word can be a steady guide and inspiration for what’s to come.
+Instead, how about choosing one word—a virtue—that supports your vision for the new year?
+This word can be a steady guide and source of inspiration for what’s to come.

-When you choose a virtue, you set the tone of “being” instead of “having” and “doing,” so “I want to lose weight” (having) and “I need to exercise to get there” (doing) is different from “I am a ‘determined’ (the virtue of determination) person.”
-If you believe you are determined, your actions will be driven by that belief, which means that the “have” and “do” will come more easily.
-So staying determined to lose weight will help you achieve your desired result.
+When you choose a virtue, you set the tone of being rather than having and doing.
+For example, “I want to lose weight” (having) and “I need to exercise to get there” (doing) are different from saying, “I am a determined person.”
+When you believe you are determined, your actions are driven by that belief.
+You become more inclined to do the things that help you have the result you desire.

 Choose a Virtue Based on What You Want

 To select your virtue, ask yourself what you most want this year.
-Take some time to contemplate various virtues and choose one that holds real meaning for you and matches your desires.
-For example, if you want to paint, write, or start a new business in the new year, you can choose “creativity” to help you feel inspired and stay the course.
-Or, if you want to focus on helping others, you can choose “kindness,” “hope,” or courage.
-Perhaps you want to forgive others more readily for the little things.
-Or, you are thinking about a relationship that can be mended through forgiveness.
-Start with this list below to see if you are drawn to any of these virtues.
-You can also view our full list of virtues.
+Reflect on the virtues that resonate with you, and choose one that feels meaningful and aligned with your desires.
+For example, if you want to paint, write, or start a new business, you might choose “creativity” to help you feel inspired and stay the course.
+If your focus is on helping others, “kindness” or “compassion” may be the right fit.
+Perhaps you hope to mend a relationship through “forgiveness.”

 - Acceptance